Renormalization Group Analysis of Turbulent Hydrodynamics: Generating Functional

-for some fields $K$ and $L$ still survive.
-We are able to solve this problem by introducing new fields.
-These can be understood as transporting fields that ``carry'' the non-local interaction from one place to another, thus replacing it by two local interactions and a propagator.
-Formally this means inserting a Gaussian integral of the type:
+are present.
+These can be removed by means of new auxiliary fields.
+They can be interpreted as transmitting fields that ``carry'' the non-local interaction from one place to another, thus replacing it by two local interactions and a propagator.
+Formally this is achieved by a Gaussian integral of the type:

-where we define $\hat{M}$ to be a new field.
+where $\hat{M}$ is the auxiliary field.
 This leads to a new kinetic term $\frac{1}{2} (\hat{M}, \nabla^2 \hat{M})$ in the action, which is independent of all physical fields.
-We now shift the variables as
+Shifting the variables as